-Residents of the Anoka-Hennepin School District will have the opportunity to make district schools Fit for the Future by addressing facility needs for students today and into the future.
+Residents of the Anoka-Hennepin School District voted to make district schools Fit for the Future (in November 2017) by addressing facility needs for students today and into the future.

 After 18 months of facilities planning, including work and recommendations made by the 32-member community Fit for the Future task force, as well as feedback from the community during a series of meetings – the Anoka-Hennepin School Board voted unanimously to propose bond and operating levies to property owners.

-The ballot will include two questions that, if approved, will provide funds for Anoka-Hennepin to create:
+The ballot included two questions that provide funds for Anoka-Hennepin to create:

 - Safe and secure learning environments through the removal of portable classrooms.